paulinavonstackelberg/ValidatingMIRegularized/README.md

 - `Datasets`: contains the N=50000 datasets generated for the current study as well as the two missingness patterns.
 - `Analysis`: contains the script needed to generate the tables.
 - `Supplementary_figures`: contains the supplementary figures for all conditions.
 Also, this folder contains the file `Supplementary_file` which is referred to in-text.

+## Ethical approval

+This study was approved by the Ethics Committee at Utrecht University (registration number 21-0473).
+The corresponding PDF can be found in the folder `Documents`.